SDDCs

 Learn how to create and manage SDDCs using Oracle Cloud Infrastructure VMware Solution.

-Multi-host SDDCs provide high availability and you can use the full range of VMware Solution features to migrate and support your production workloads.
+Multi host SDDCs provide high availability and you can use the full range of VMware Solution features to migrate and support production workloads.

 Use cases for a single-host SDDC:

-• Accelerated onboarding for proof-of-concept, or testing and development.
+• Faster onboarding for proof-of-concept, or testing and development.

 • Migration between on-premises and OCI VMware Solution using VMware HCX, VMware vMotion for live migration, and cold migration.

 • Disaster Recovery Evaluation with VMware Site Recovery (SRM) optimized for OCI VMware Solution.
-VMware SRM is purchased separately.
+VMware SRM is bought separately.

 • Hybrid Linked Mode support for a single view of on-premises and OCI VMware Solution resources.